-This is due to a number of factors, not least uncertainty, to date, as to the value of the Scheme's investments and the position with regard to the potential tax charges mentioned above.
+This is due to a number of factors, not least uncertainty as to the value of the Scheme's investments and the position with regard to the potential tax charges.
 More information on this has been provided in Dalriada's Announcements to members.

-The Financial Transactions the Scheme does make are, in the main, in relation to costs.
+The financial transactions the Scheme does make are, in the main, in relation to costs.
+However currently, there are no liquid assets to enable costs (or, indeed, any payments) to be made.